 Qualified lead

-When a customer begins digging into your products and services, either by filling out a contact form or signing up for a piece of marketing collateral that you offer, they move from prospect stage to the qualified lead stage.
+When a customer begins digging into your products and services, either by filling out a contact form or signing up for a piece of marketing collateral you offer, they move from the prospect stage to the qualified lead stage.

 Interested